brad-j/cloudinary-lar/README.md

 A Next.js application that provides a user interface for managing and viewing Cloudinary's Last Access Reports.
 This tool helps you track when your Cloudinary assets were last accessed.

+> **Disclaimer**: This is an independent, open-source project and is not officially affiliated with, endorsed by, or connected to Cloudinary.
+While it uses Cloudinary's API, it is maintained independently.

 ## Features

 - Generate new Last Access Reports